vygr/ChrysaLisp/STATUS.md

 * MacOS virtual screen scrolling freezes SDL application output.

 * MacOS switches to triple buffering after full screen switch.
+This might not be a bug but a change from 2.0.9 behaviour.

-* Win10 crashes on SDL_CreateTexture with SDL_TEXTUREACCESS_TARGET flag.
+* Win10 crashes on SDL_CreateTexture call, dosn't seam to matter what the texture mode flag is.

 * Win10 draw state is corrupted by texture upload.
-Draw Color and/or Texture blend modes trashed.
+Draw Color and/or Texture blend modes and/or blit clip regions trashed.
+Not 100% sure but drawing is corupted.

 ------